Question-Based Selling: 9 Killer Questions for Sales Calls Ed Chessman March 14, 2023

 "Knowledge itself is power."—Sir Francis Bacon in his work Meditationes Sacrae (1597)

-As sales professionals, we have lots of knowledge about many things: our company, our product or service, our competitors, our killer features; you name it, we've got some knowledge of it, right?
+As sales professionals, we have lots of knowledge about many things: our company, our product or service, our competitors, our killer features, the best tools for doing our jobs; you name it, we've got some knowledge of it, right?

 But what about knowledge of our sales prospects?
 How much do salespeople really know about the pains and priorities of our prospects?
 According to one report, only 13% of customers feel that a salesperson comprehends their needs.